-Aspirin: Celecoxib does not interfere with the anti-platelet effect of low-dose aspirin (see section 4.4).
-Because of its lack of platelet effects, celecoxib is not a substitute for aspirin in the prophylactic treatment of cardiovascular (CV) disease.
+Aspirin: Celecoxib does not interfere with the anti-platelet effect of low-dose aspirin (see Special warnings and precautions for use - GI Effects).
+Because of its lack of platelet effects, celecoxib is not a substitute for aspirin in the prophylactic treatment of CV disease.